 A limited number of customers currently represent a substantial majority of our income.
 Our operating results are currently contingent on our ability to maintain LNG, natural gas, steam and power sales to these customers.
 At least in the short term, we expect that a substantial majority of our sales will continue to arise from a concentrated number of customers, such as power utilities, railroad companies and industrial end-users.
-We expect the substantial majority of our revenue for the near future to be from customers in the Caribbean, and assuming the consummation of the Proposed Merger, the Sergipe Terminal and the Sergipe Power Plant and as a result, are subject to any risks specific to those customers and the jurisdictions and markets in which they operate.
+We expect the substantial majority of our revenue for the near future to be from customers in the Caribbean, the Sergipe Facility and the Sergipe Power Plant and as a result, are subject to any risks specific to those customers and the jurisdictions and markets in which they operate.
 We may be unable to accomplish our business plan to diversify and expand our customer base by attracting a broad array of customers, which could negatively affect our business, results of operations and financial condition.

-Assuming the consummation of the GMLP Merger and following such merger, if we lose any of our charterers and are unable to re-deploy the related vessel for an extended period of time, we will not receive any revenues from that vessel, but we will be required to pay expenses necessary to maintain the vessel in seaworthy operating condition and to service any associated debt.
+If we lose any of our charterers and are unable to re-deploy the related vessel for an extended period of time, we will not receive any revenues from that vessel, but we will be required to pay expenses necessary to maintain the vessel in seaworthy operating condition and to service any associated debt.
 In addition, under the sale and leaseback arrangement in respect of the Golar Eskimo, if the time charter pursuant to which the Golar Eskimo is operating is terminated, the owner of the Golar Eskimo (which is a wholly-owned subsidiary of China Merchants Bank Leasing) will have the right to require us to purchase the vessel from it unless we are able to place such vessel under a suitable replacement charter within 24 months of the termination.
 We may not have, or be able to obtain, sufficient funds to make these accelerated payments or prepayments or be able to purchase the Golar Eskimo.
 In such a situation, the loss of a charterer could have a material adverse effect on our business, results of operations and financial condition.